The Best Markets in Sydney: the 2024 Guide

 Best for: Vintage, flea market fans.

-If your idea of fun is fossicking around garage sales, then the Rozelle Collectors Markets is going to be right up your alley.
+If your idea of fun is fossicking around garage sales, then the Rozelle Collectors Markets are going to be right up your alley.
 With more bric-a-brac than you have seen since you watched an episode of American Pickers, you will be in second-hand heaven here.

 For over 20 years this market, the most flea market style of market in inner Sydney has been a popular place for locals and visitors to spend a couple of hours.